 Historic images of the library circa 1910-1915.
 Images from the Frank DeMars collection.

 The Beardsley & Memorial Library has been part of the Winsted landscape since the nineteenth century.
 Because of a gift of $10,000 from Mrs. Delia Rockwell Beardsley, residents were able to borrow from a small collection of books and read newspapers and magazines in a single room in the Beardsley Block on Main Street.

-A bequest made by Jenison Whiting in 1898 made it possible to purchase land and erect a library building on the current site of the library.
+A bequest made by Jennison Whiting in 1898 made it possible to purchase land and erect a library building on the current site of the library.
 The original structure of the library building was completed by 1899 and it became a free public library for the community, one of the first libraries to do so.

 In 1939, by a Special Act of the General Assembly of Connecticut, the two boards consolidated and created the institution known today as the Beardsley & Memorial Library.